 - Simple Business Checking has no monthly maintenance fee with up to 50 free monthly transactions.

 - Dynamic Business Checking has a waivable $20 monthly maintenance fee and 500 free monthly transactions, including rewards based on your account balance.

-Truist also has a specialty account for nonprofits, Community Business Checking.
-This doesn’t have a monthly fee and offers 225 free monthly transactions and fee-free unlimited cash deposits.
+- Community Business Checking has no monthly maintenance fee and offers 225 free monthly transactions and fee-free unlimited cash deposits.